Yellowknife Travel Guide

 Yellowknife is warm and breezy in summer and pretty cold in winter, and almost always dry and clear.

 The average high in July is 21.3°C with perpetual daylight; March average hights are – 12.5 °C with 12 hours of light.

 Wild meat, fish, berries, mushrooms, and birch syrup are some of the northern delicacies.

 Caribou is the main source of food for many people in the region.
 Chefs in Yellowknife offer locally harvested meat and fish as part of their menu choices.
 You’ll find caribou, muskox, whitefish, and more in many Yellowknife restaurants.

 Fruit and vegetable travel a long way to get to Yellowknife.
 By the time they arrive, they lost some of their freshness.
-Fresh produce cost double the price from what you pay in the south.
+Fresh produce costs double the price of what you pay in the south.

-There is no lack of restaurants, cafés, pubs and other watering holes in Yellowknife whether you want to feast on fresh fish from Great Slave Lake or indulge in international cuisine.
-The city has a vibrant dining scene filled with a multicultural fare.
+There is no lack of restaurants, coffee shops, pubs, and other watering holes in Yellowknife whether you want to feast on fresh fish from Great Slave Lake or indulge in international cuisine.
+The city has a vibrant dining scene filled with multicultural fare.